SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/auth-application/index.md

       * The system user claim key is: http://schemes.superoffice.net/identity/system_token
     * It's up to the application to securely store the system user token for future use.

 4. [Exchange system user token for system user ticket][8] for each request session with the tenant web services.
-The ticket is short-lived and will only last 6 hours.
-Do use caching.
-Do not unnecessarily obtain a new system user ticket more than one an hour.
+The ticket is a short-lived credential, only valid for 6 hours.
+It is a sliding-expiration credential, so as long as the ticket is used before it is expired, the 6 hour expiration is reset and good for another 6 hours.
+As discussed in [app best practices][9], do cache the Ticket and **do not** obtain a new system user ticket more often than necessary.

 5. Send requests to SuperOffice web services using the ticket as credentials.